iotaledger/integration-services/api/usage-ssi-bridge.md

 `PUT /identity`

-Update data of a registered identity.
+Update claim of a registered identity.
 <!-- still would want to explain how this is done -->
 <!-- we need to discuss this for instance shall it revoke the existing credentials if I update my identity? -->
 _Body:_